About the National Financial Capability Study

 Managing one's finances is a complex set of challenges in the best of the times, requiring a combination of skills, judgment and resources.
 In today's volatile economic environment, the challenges are especially acute and the downside risks are great.
 Individuals and families must grapple with a bewildering variety of financial decisions, ranging from choosing a bank and managing various kinds of debt to planning for retirement and purchasing insurance.
 Even the simplest of these decisions requires at least some basic financial knowledge and competency, while the more complicated decisions are challenging even for experts.

-In consultation with the U.S. Department of the Treasury and President Bush's Advisory Council on Financial Literacy, the FINRA Investor Education Foundation commissioned the first national study of the financial capability of American adults in 2009.
+In 2009, the FINRA Investor Education Foundation commissioned the first national study of the financial capability of American adults.
 The overarching research objectives of the National Financial Capability Study were to benchmark key indicators of financial capability and evaluate how these indicators vary with underlying demographic, behavioral, attitudinal and financial literacy characteristics.
-The 2012 Study—similarly developed in consultation with the U.S. Department of the Treasury, other federal agencies and President Obama's Advisory Council on Financial Capability—updated key measures from the 2009 Study and deepened the exploration of topics that are highly relevant today.
-The 2015 Study continues in this vein.
+The 2012 Study updated key measures from the 2009 Study and deepened the exploration of topics that are highly relevant today.
+The 2015 and 2018 Studies continue in this vein.

 Financial capability cannot be measured simply by looking at one indicator, such as demonstrated knowledge of specific terms or concepts.
 Instead, financial capability encompasses multiple aspects of behavior relating to how individuals manage their resources and how they make financial decisions (including the factors they consider and the skill sets they use).
 It is a multi-dimensional concept that requires looking at individual behavior from various angles.